-Timetosser is a new kind of hybrid between an audio effect and an electronic musical instrument.
-It enables you to playfully reorder any kind of musical input in real-time.
+Timetosser is the first of its kind.
+An innovative hybrid between an audio effect and an electronic musical instrument, enabling you to playfully reorder any audio signal in real-time.

 The novelty of Timetosser lies in the way it is used: the user is not simply enabling an effect, but has to actively and skillfully play the instrument in order to yield good results.
 By combining Timetosser with a classic DJ set-up, much value can be added to any stage act.
 Furthermore, Timetosser can be hooked up to any device, giving you much artistic freedom.
 From drum machines to synthesizers, from a single track on your mixer (e.g. guitar, vocals, drums .. ) to the master output.
 By adding Timetosser, you instantly gain a unique live effect by adding variety to your tracks and loops.

 Standalone - Use the tap-tempo key to tap in sync with the music.
 From this, Timetosser learns the length of 1/4, 1/8 and 1/16 notes, as well as their triplets.

 MIDI IN - Another option is to sync to midi-clock.
 By connecting the supplied mini-jack to DIN-5 adapter cable to the sync input, Timetosser is able to synchronise to an incoming midi-clock signal.

 Analog Gate - The sync input also supports analog gate voltages.
 To use analog gate sync, just connect a standard mono mini-jack cable to the sync input directly.